 10. Visit “Michel”, symbol of Hamburg

 St Michael’s Church, known by Hamburg locals as “Michel”, is Hamburg’s largest church and an icon of the city.
 The church stands in the Neustadt area of Hamburg but the copper spire topped with a cupola can be seen from all over the city.
-After admiring the ornate interior (and if you’re lucky, getting to enjoy the daily trumpet serenade or a choir rehearsal), don’t miss going up the 106-metre-high tower – the tallest clock tower in Germany.
-From Michel’s observation deck you get a fantastic view of the city – definitely a must-see attraction in Hamburg.
+After admiring the ornate interior (and if you’re lucky, getting to enjoy the daily trumpet serenade or a choir rehearsal), don’t miss going up the 106-metre-high tower – the tallest clock tower in Germany and one of the best things to do in Hamburg.
+From Michel’s observation deck you get a fantastic view of the city – definitely a must-see attraction and one of the top things to do in Hamburg.

 11. See the Krameramtswohnungen

 Around the corner from St Michael’s Church, on Krayenkamp street is a little alley.
 Duck down here and be amazed by the Krameramtswohnungen – a street of tiny, half-timbered houses that date back to the 1600s.
 They were built as almshouses for widows of members of the Grocers’ Institute.
 While much of Hamburg was destroyed during the Second World War (including St Michael’s Church) and had to be rebuilt, the Krameramtswohnungen survived with little damage.
-Today the buildings are home to restaurants and quirky shops.
+Today the buildings are home to restaurants and quirky shops – spending a little time exploring the area is definitely one of the best things to do in Hamburg.

 12. Visit St Pauli and the Reeperbahn